-5.5 Standard Approach for Divestitures and Other Remedies
+5.5 Conditions and Timing for Divestitures Please see 5.3 Typical remedies.

-Please see 5.3.

 The Board conditions its approval decision on the observance of the remedies.
 The characteristics of the remedies are important when determining whether the parties may complete the transaction before the remedies are complied with.
 In other words, remedies are of different natures; some remedies are a condition precedent for the closing and some remedies are an obligation that could be only complied with after closure.
 Therefore, the parties cannot complete the transaction before the remedies are complied with on the condition that the nature of the remedy requires that they be complied with before the closing.